jaideepmurkute/nlp-chatbot/README.md

 # NLP Chatbot with Flask

-This project is a Natural Language Processing (NLP) based chatbot built using Flask.
+NLP-LLM based chatbot built using Flask; with custom context handling.
-The chatbot can generate responses based on user input and provides model information through a RESTful API.
-The chatbot performs explicit context management to improve performance of the models with with small context size.
+The chatbot performs explicit context management to improve performance of the models with small context size.
 It does so by methods like 'dynamic proportion based allocation' and 'summarization plus proportional allocation' methods.
+The application handles user and model interactions through a RESTful API.

 <!-- ## Features